Silver: The Poor Man's Gold

 With gold hovering around $1413 an ounce, using it as money might be a little difficult.
-Suppose we as a nation get to the point where grocery store owners are willing to take gold or silver, in addition to cash (early part of an inflationary spiral), in return for food.
-If you buy 3 cans of vegetables and a steak valued at $28 in currency and present him with a one ounce gold eagle coin, he will have to give you change.
-At today's prices (and probably more in the future) the grocer must give you back on the order of $1385.
+Suppose we as a nation get to the point where grocery store owners are willing to take gold or silver, in addition to cash (the early part of an inflationary spiral), in return for food.
+If you buy three cans of vegetables and a steak valued at $28 in currency and present him with a one-ounce gold eagle coin, he will have to give you change.
+At today's prices (and probably more in the future), the grocer must give you back on the order of $1385.
 That can be problematic.

 Another reason for buying silver is that it has many more industrial uses than gold.
-In fact, every year most of the silver produced from mining is used for manufacturing purposes, for catalytic converters, electronic and thermal conductivity, its ability to reflect light, and its ability to withstand extreme temperature changes.
-Its usefulness in the sectors of jewelry, industry, and photography are why 95% of the silver produced does not go into bullion.
-It is therefore a metal more useful than gold.
+In fact, every year, most of the silver produced from mining is used for manufacturing purposes, for catalytic converters, electronic and thermal conductivity, its ability to reflect light, and its ability to withstand extreme temperature changes.
+Its usefulness in the sectors of jewelry, industry, and photography is why 95% of the silver produced does not go into bullion.
+It is, therefore, a metal more useful than gold.
 In my opinion, this will keep silver a highly desired precious metal.

 How Silver Coins Could Be Used for Bartering

 These two reasons that gold might be awkward to use leave me with an alternative that has more commonly been used as money (money in my pocket type of money), silver.
 The Greeks, Romans, Spanish, and American colonists used silver coins for money.
-With the value of gold to silver historically being in a ratio of 15:1, the smaller value, I think, would make it easier for purchasing and making change.
+With the value of gold to silver historically being in a ratio of 15:1, the smaller value, I think, would make it easier to purchase and make change.

 In addition to silver eagles, we have more silver bullion coins that would be useful.
 They are recognizable to everyone in this country and are made with 90% silver.
 Pre-1965 Franklin halves, Washington quarters, Standing Liberty quarters, Roosevelt and Mercury dimes, and other coins made with silver and engraved, just as our coins today with copper centers, it would seem, would be very acceptable.
 The only difference would be that the value of the American silver coins would be based on a silver content of 90% of the weight of the coins.
 Silver quarters would be worth more than 25 cents apiece.
 I think that charts with the silver weights of the various U.S. coins would be quickly drawn up and posted the way tax charts used to be posted on cash registers.
 Actually, modern cash transaction machines might have the weights programmed in, with a variable, the silver spot price, accessed electronically and used for calculating change.